Payflink/WebPage/content/blog/new-take-away-en.md

 - Tell us how much lead time you need
 - Determine the delivery surcharge

-### What's it gonna cost me?
+## What's it gonna cost me?

-We have deliberately avoided subscription costs.
-If no order comes in via Gaston, you should not have to pay anything.
-However, we retain 5% of the turnover for the further development and maintenance of Gaston.
+More about the costs of Gaston you can find on the [offer](/offers/) page.